rinabella-gh/midi2action/README.md

 ## Acknowledgements

 This is forked from [AV-MidiMacros](https://github.com/Avante-Vangard/AV-MidiMacros).
 While it does not explicitly state a license, the author used wording to commit to public domain, and is itself an adaptation from [this stackoverflow](https://superuser.com/questions/1170136/translating-midi-input-into-computer-keystrokes-on-linux).
-I have removed the bulk of the (impressive) work that was done to have an interace via LibreOffice spreadsheets to pare down only to what I need at this time.
+I have removed the bulk of the (impressive) work that was done to have an interface via LibreOffice spreadsheets to pare down only to what I need at this time.